Start Date: September

 Credential: Certificate, Machinist

-Program Availability: Fall 2023 Term
+Program Availability: Fall 2024 Term

-Open
+Canadian Applicants: Open

-As a Precision Machinist you could create something that could become an integral part of an airplane or car, a piece of surgical equipment, or a major industrial machine.
+As a Precision Machinist, you could create something that could become an integral part of an airplane or car, a piece of surgical equipment, or a major industrial machine.
 If you like to pay attention to detail and have mechanical aptitude, this program may be just what you’re looking for.

 You will learn how to take a mechanical blueprint and physically produce the part it describes, and how to operate lathes, drill presses, vices, micrometers, and milling machines to create the precise component required by technical drawings.